The Lane, Covent Garden

 Bocca di Lupo, Soho

 Founded by Jacob Kenedy and Victor Hugo in 2008, there are few more appetising places for dinner before Les Misérables (showing at the Sondheim Theatre just down the road) than Bocca di Lupo.
 This buzzy Italian restaurant, which focuses on authentic, hearty regional fare, offers a no-choice theatre menu until 6.30pm every weekday, treating guests to a starter and main for an astonishing £18 (dessert and espresso can be added for an extra £5).
-The menu is seasonal but currently features radicchio, hazelnut and balsamic salad, pasta e fagioli with borlotti beans and rosemary, and apple and honey fritters.
+The menu is seasonal but currently features radicchio, hazelnuts and balsamic salad, tagliatelle with lentils, and traditional affogato.

 Price: £18 (£5 supplement for dessert and coffee)